-"Bhutan lies squarely in the centre of the Himalayas, amid the highest mountains on earth...in its 18,000 square miles can be found such variety of climate and scenery, such grandeur and peacefulness, and such fascination of the novel and unknown as few countries its size can boast.
-Its neighbours are Tibet to the north, Sikkim to the west, India's West Bengal and Assam to the south and east."
+"Bhutan lies squarely in the center of the Himalayas, amid the highest mountains on earth...in its 18,000 square miles can be found a such variety of climate and scenery, such grandeur and peacefulness, and such fascination of the novel and unknown as few countries its size can boast.
+Its neighbors are Tibet to the north, Sikkim to the west, India's West Bengal, and Assam to the south and east."

-The "fascination of the novel and unknown" to this day continues to enthral visitors to Bhutan.
-Unlike neighbouring countries which encourage mass tourism, the Royal Government of Bhutan has chosen a more cautious policy on tourism largely to preserve its natural and cultural heritage.
-As such less than 5,000 travellers discovered Bhutan last year (compare this with half a million tourists who visited Nepal in the same time period).
+The "fascination of the novel and unknown" to this day continues to enthrall visitors to Bhutan.
+Unlike neighboring countries which encourage mass tourism, the Royal Government of Bhutan has chosen a more cautious policy on tourism largely to preserve its natural and cultural heritage.
+As such less than 5,000 travelers discovered Bhutan last year (compare this with half a million tourists who visited Nepal in the same period).
 Visitors to Bhutan can feel the benefits of this policy and have a rich and unique travel experience.
-Some travellers can spend their entire time in Bhutan without ever coming across another tourist.
-There has never been a "visit Bhutan year" rather the country awaits to be discovered and explored and Adventure International promises to be your guide and fellow traveller on this journey of discovery.
+Some travelers can spend their entire time in Bhutan without ever coming across another tourist.
+There has never been a "visit Bhutan year" rather the country awaits to be discovered and explored and Adventure International promises to be your guide and fellow traveler on this journey of discovery.

 My brother and I trekked to EBC and Kala Patthar with our amazing guide Pramod!
 We absolutely loved our trip.
 The scenery was extraordinary, the fo